 Our Team

 Hello.
-My name is Heidi Yates and I am the Victims of Crime Commissioner for the ACT.
+My name is Margie Rowe and I am the Acting Victims of Crime Commissioner for the ACT.
 I also oversee the day-to-day functioning of Victim Support ACT, including the Victims of Crime Financial Assistance Scheme.

 - advocating for individuals who experience crime